fidotheprince/demo_repo/README.md

 * Git branching
 ---
   * Master or Main is the naming convention for the principle branch
-  * What happens when you works through a branch
+  * What happens when you work through a branch
     * At checkout, both parent and child branches are the same
     * As you push changes to your child branch updates will only be made on this branch
     * The branches don't have a way of knowing what changes have been made to another branch
       * Isolated branches while you work on the code prevents breaking changes to master
       * You only merge your branch back to master (the parent) when you know it works
+    * You can also do a HOTFIX (child branch) where you checkout a branch
+      * Fix the code, and merge the branch back into master(parent branch)
+  * To create a new branch of parent use `git checkout -b descriptivenamehere-11`
+  * To switch between branches use `git checkout branchNameHere`